MonashDeepNeuron/HPP/content/part5/tasks/templates.md

 ### Task 2.2 : What are templates?

-A more formal definition of a template is they are a blueprint for function, variable or class.
+Templates can be thought of as blueprints for function, variable or class.
 They allow for defining interfaces in terms of template parameters which can be types or compile-time variables.
 Templates can then be instantiated for a given set of valid template parameters which results in the function, variable or class being fully defined meaning they can now be instantiated themselves.
 Templates are created by using a `template<>` declaration above the definition of a function, variable or class with the template parameters being specified within the angle brackets (`<>`).

 [Templates : cppreference](https://en.cppreference.com/w/cpp/language/templates)